evgeniusorg/tweb/src/components/sidebarRight/tabs/ImageEditor/README.md

 4. Added right sidebar for image editor.
 5. Added preview of image for image editor.
 6. Added cropper of image.
+   1. All cropper formats;
+   2. History of changes.
 7. Added 3 filters for image (brightness, contrast, saturation).
 8. Added text layers:
    1. Text can have several lines (pres 'Shift' + 'Enter');